mozilla/solitude/docs/topics/zippy.rst

     :status 400: there was a problem with the product creation.
 Examine the response contents for more information.

-    :param seller_id: uuid of the seller.
-    :param external_id: uuid of the product.
+    :param id: the primary key of the resource.
     :param name: name of the product.
-    :param status: status of the product.
     :param resource_name: the name of the resource.
-    :param id: the primary key of the resource.
     :param resource_uri: the URI of the resource.
+    :param seller_id: uuid of the seller.
+    :param seller_product: URI of the generic product.
+    :param seller_reference: URI of the reference seller.
+    :param status: status of the product.
+    :param uuid: the uuid of the product.

     Example successful product creation:

     .. code-block:: json

         {
-            "external_id": "{product-uuid}",
-            "seller_id": "{seller-uuid}",
+            "id": "{product-id}",
             "name": "Product name",
             "resource_name": "products",
-            "id": "{product-uuid}",
-            "resource_uri": "/products/{product-uuid}",
+            "resource_uri": "/products/reference/{product-id}",
+            "seller_id": "{seller-uuid}",
+            "seller_product": "{seller-product-url}",
+            "seller_reference": "{seller-reference-url}",
-            "status": "ACTIVE"
+            "status": "ACTIVE",
+            "uuid": "{product-uuid}"
         }

 Transactions
 ============